 We have run youth and academy teams in recent years and currently have four junior sides.
 At the other end of the scale, we have three veterans teams.

 The club was awarded FA Charter Standard Adult Club status in 2009, recognition of the club’s organisation and benefit to the local community, further illustrated in 2013 when it entered into an arrangement to host a new nursery school.

 As a result of winning a place in the Kent County League Premier Division in 2016, a major refurbishment to the dressing rooms and shower area was required, including a new boiler and heating system.
-This was financed through a very successful public appeal and the generosity of the club's main sponsor from 2016, A.C.
+This was financed through a very successful public appeal and the generosity of the club's main sponsor at the time, A.C.
 Wilgar Plumbing and Heating.
 Separate to the building work, simultaneous renovation of the club's top pitch took place, carried out by Bourne Amenity and funded by a grant from Ibstock Cory Environmental Trust.
 The story is documented here.

 The Guild owes much to past presidents of the club Bill Doole and Hugh Baldock, who both worked extremely hard and contributed much to the planning and building of the new clubhouse.
 Unfortunately, neither saw the fruition of their work.
-Tony Jordan, a Guild member from 1948 until his death in 2021, carried on the good works of his predecessors.
+Tony Jordan, a Guild member from 1948 until his death in 2021, carried on the good work of his predecessors.
 The current President is Ian Couchman.

 During the Guild’s 80+ years it has only had four club secretaries, the much respected Stan Cole who was secretary for 36 years, Vic Goddard for two years, then Bunny Beston took on the duties for nine years, and then Vic Farrow, who was secretary from 1979 until his death in 2013.
 Vic’s passion was FOBG but he also found time to serve on league committees and was honoured by the London Borough of Bromley in 2010.
 Since Vic's passing, running the club has been a real team effort, secretarial duties being taken on largely by Ian Couchman, with support from the committee.